gabormihucz/minicooper/README.md

 ## OS Requirements:

-- Currently the website has been tested on Debian-based Linux environments
+- Currently the website has been tested on Debian-based Linux and on Windows environments
 - The app works on Windows and UNIX-based systems as well

 ## Deployment guide:

+### On Linux

 Extract the zipped project file to a directory of your choice.